frareb/inpdfr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* fixed the URL to download GTK+ in man/loadGUI.Rd
-* fixed the NOTE "Strong dependencies not in mainstream repositories: Rstem".
-Word stem is now performed with the SnowballC package.
-* added the missing @export roxygen field for function getwordOccuDF
-* added the missing @export roxygen field for function getAllAnalysis
+* allowed package parallel (>= 3.1.3) in DESCRIPTION file to pass "r-oldrel-windows-ix86+x86_64" test from "CRAN Package Check Results"
+* improved file export using R.devices
+* improved code syntax

-All modifications were commented into the NEWS.md file and package version updated to 0.1.1
+All modifications were commented into the NEWS.md file and package version updated to 0.1.2

 ## Test environments
 * Windows 10, R version 3.2.3